Greatest Common Factor Of 6 And 36

 Real World Contexts and Everyday Examples

 Mathematical ideas gain meaning when applied to tangible situations.
-Suppose a teacher has 6 packs of markers and 36 students.
+Now, suppose a teacher has 6 packs of markers and 36 students.
 Grouping students so that each group receives an equal share of marker packs relies on common factors.
 The largest number of equal groups possible corresponds to the greatest common factor.

 Common Misconceptions and Pitfalls